wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/495-letter-sweeney-to-bevan.md

 ---
+doc_date: '1974-12-16'
+doc_num: 495
+doc_order: 495
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1934]'
-title: "495 LETTER, SWEENEY TO BEVAN"
+title: LETTER, SWEENEY TO BEVAN
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10362
 vol_id: 27
-doc_date: 1974-12-16
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 495 LETTER, SWEENEY TO BEVAN

-UKNA: FCO 24/1934

 Agent General for Queensland, London, 16 December 1974

-The attached is the text of a Press Statement issued today in Brisbane, Queensland by the Premier, the Honourable J Bjelke-Petersen, M.L.A.2
+The attached is the text of a Press Statement issued today in Brisbane, Queensland by the Premier, the Honourable J Bjelke-Petersen, M.L.A.[2](#f2)

 I have been instructed by my Premier to bring this Statement to the attention of the Foreign and Commonwealth Office.